+Formatted: Space After: 6 pt, Add space between paragraphs of the same style

+Seismic demand for all the links of this path should be computed;

-- e) Seismic demand should be obtained for the three orthogonal components of seismic motion (one vertical and two horizontal). - f) Energy dissipation should be accounted for and can be modelled for SSCs in a number of ways.
-If a modal analysis is being performed, modal damping values can be and are available for common types of components and materials from nuclear design codes. - 6.13.
-For mechanical equipment the isolation devices against vibrations, the size, location and number of support gaps, the connection type (e.g. flanged), the frequency of response, and the use of yielding or energy absorbing support devices may all have an effect on the damping which should be considered in the design of the components.
-This effect should be carefully checked and adequately modelled. - 6.14.
+- e) Seismic demand should be obtained for the three orthogonal components of seismic motion (one vertical and two horizontal). - e)f) Energy dissipation should be accounted for and can be modelled for SSCs in a number of ways.
+If a modal analysis is being performed, modal damping values can be and are available for common types of components and materials from nuclear design codes.

+6.13.
+6.13.
+For mechanical equipment "Tthe insoulation devices against vibrations, the size, location and number of support gaps, the connection type (e.g. flanged), the frequency of response, and the use of yielding or energy absorbing support devices may all have an effect on the damping which should be considered in the design of the components.
+This effect should be carefully checked and adequately modelled.

+6.14.
 For vessels and tanks that contain liquids, the effects of sloshing and impulsive loads, including frequency effects, should be considered.
 The effects of liquid motion or pressure changes on submerged structures should also be considered.
-These effects may involve hydrodynamic loads from the fluid and a reduction of functional capability (e.g. loss of shielding efficiency of fuel pools or disturbance of instrument signals). - 6.15.
-Simplified analytical or design procedures could be used 28.
-All such simplified techniques should be fully validated to show their degree of conservatism in comparison with more refined modelling techniques or test results and they should be suitably documented. - 6.16.
+These effects may involve hydrodynamic loads from the fluid and a reduction of functional capability (e.g. loss of shielding efficiency of fuel pools or disturbance of instrument signals).

+6.15.
+Simplified analytical or design procedures could be used 30.
+All such simplified techniques should be fully validated to show their degree of conservatism in comparison with more refined modelling techniques or test results and they should be suitably documented.

+6.16.
 The flexibility or stiffness of elements of piping systems such as elbows, tees and nozzles should be considered in the model.
 Spring hangers may be ignored in the seismic analysis of piping.
-All added masses, including their eccentricities, such as valve actuators, pumps, liquid inside pipes and thermal insulation, should be considered. - 6.17.
+All added masses, including their eccentricities, such as valve actuators, pumps, liquid inside pipes and thermal insulation, should be considered.

+6.17.
 When distribution systems (piping, cable trays, and cable conduits) are connected to two or more points having different seismic movements and applicable response spectra, the use of a single response spectrum should be justified.
-To account for inertial effects, either an envelope spectrum or multiple spectra should be applied. - 6.18.
+To account for inertial effects, either an envelope spectrum or multiple spectra should be applied.

+6.18.
 In addition to inertial effects, careful consideration should be given to the effects of differential seismic motions between supports, since experience of earthquakes has demonstrated that this phenomenon can be a major contributor to the seismically induced failure of piping systems.

+Formatted: Not Superscript/ Subscript Formatted: Indent: Before: 0 cm, First line: 0 cm

+&lt;sup>30 For distribution systems (e.g. piping, cable trays, conduits, tubing and ducts and their supports), modal response spectrum analysis may be used for the seismic design of large bore (e.g. diameter greater than 60 mm) piping of safety classified systems, while static methods are usually applied for the analysis of small bore piping.
+Spacing tables and charts based on generic analysis or testing are also used in the evaluation of small bore piping and are typically used to evaluate cable trays, conduits, tubing and ducts.